-“My goal is to not have to tape an athlete daily,” said Mark Probasco, a Marshfield Clinic athletic trainer.
+“My goal is to not have to tape an athlete daily,” said Mark Probasco, an athletic trainer.
 “When taping lasts for long periods, there’s a larger issue at hand.”

 The guidance of a coach or athletic trainer in strengthening exercises can help you retrain the joint to function properly during sport.